orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 Beneficiary is another address that receives all Orb proceeds.
 It is set in the `constructor` as an immutable value.
 Beneficiary is not allowed to bid in the auction or purchase the Orb.
 The intended use case for the beneficiary is to set it to a revenue splitting contract.
 Proceeds that go to the beneficiary are:
-- The auction winning bid amount
+- The auction winning bid amount;
-- Royalties from Orb purchase when not purchased from the Orb creator
+- Royalties from Orb purchase when not purchased from the Orb creator;
-- Full purchase price when purchased from the Orb creator
+- Full purchase price when purchased from the Orb creator;
-- Harberger tax revenue
+- Harberger tax revenue.

 ```solidity